TV 1 (Sri Lankan TV channel)

-TV 1 is a Sri Lankan general entertainment television channel which provides English and Sinhalese content aimed at the youth market.
-Founded in 1992 as MTV Newsvision, it was one of Sri Lanka's first privately owned television channels.
-Its sister channel MTV was renamed Sirasa TV in June 1998 and MTV Newsvision was renamed MTV.
-MTV was later re-branded Channel One MTV.
-On 26 January 2012 the channel was re-launched as MTV Sports.
-MTV Sports was re-branded MTV in July 2015.
-The channel was renamed TV 1 on the 21 January 2016.
+TV 1 is a Sri Lankan general entertainment television channel that provides content in both English and Sinhalese, aimed at the youth market.
+It was founded in 1992 as MTV Newsvision, making it one of Sri Lanka's first privately owned television channels.
+Its sister channel, MTV, was renamed Sirasa TV in June 1998, and MTV Newsvision was renamed MTV.
+MTV was later rebranded as Channel One MTV.
+On 26 January 2012, the channel was relaunched as MTV Sports.
+MTV Sports was rebranded as MTV in July 2015.
+The channel was renamed TV 1 on 21 January 2016.

 The channel is available on UHF channel 58/59 in the Colombo area and on UHF channel 51 in the Kandy area.
 It is also available on PEO TV.
 TV 1 is owned by MTV Channel (Pvt) Ltd, part of the Capital Maharaja conglomerate.